changemachine/triangles_js/README.md

 ## by James Nielson
 ### Date: April 10, 2015
 #### Description
 This web app identifies the type of triangle produced by 3 given side lengths.
+It also attempts to draw it, but the formulae aren't quite there yet.

 #### Setup instructions
 1. Clone this git repository